yegor256/blog/_drafts/_future.md

 tags: career
 description: |
-  Elegant Objects may sound like a great concept, but it's not popular among the majority of coders; why learning it?
+  Elegant Objects may sound like a great concept, but it's not popular among the majority of coders; why learn it?
 keywords:
   - elegant objects
   - eo oop